 Do Your Research

-Before you sign the contract and hire a 3PL provider to handle your ecommerce needs, do your research.
+Before you sign the contract and hire a 3PL provider, do your research.
 Don’t choose the first company you come across.
 You may want to explore options further, such as learning more about topics including what is Amazon fulfillment center and how does it operate.

 3PL providers will vary in many ways, from the services they offer to the prices they charge.
 By doing your research, you can pick the fulfillment provider that’s right for you.

 When you consider the different 3PL providers, inquire about their product offerings and capabilities.
-Make sure that what the company offers will be able to handle all your warehousing and fulfillment needs.
-Also ask if they can handle customer service duties and deal directly with your customers.
+Make sure that what the company offers will be able to handle all your storage and fulfillment needs.

 Some other questions you should ask include: